-- to reflect spiritually, and think ethically and theologically, enabling students to work for the common good of society.
+- reflect spiritually, and think ethically and theologically, enabling students to work for the common good of society

 - develop an awareness of the demands of religious commitment including a recognition of British values which are evident in their everyday lives.

-- to understand career choices relating to Religious Studies and use the skills and understanding gained for future learning and employment.
+- help students to understand career choices relating to Religious Education and use the skills and understanding gained for future learning and employment.

 Beliefs, Teachings and Sources